 Not granite.
 Not quartz.
 Not even laminate.

 Why??
-What is going on that people who have construction budgets a half million dollars or more that it is common to run out of money towards the end of the project and have to abandon their HGTV-ready kitchens for plywood countertops?
+What is going on that people who have construction budgets a half-million dollars or more that it is common to run out of money towards the end of the project and have to abandon their HGTV-ready kitchens for plywood countertops?

 It seems remarkable, yet if you think about it, it’s really not all that surprising.

-There are many reasons why construction projects can run over budget.
+Even if you’re going to build an inexpensive home, there are many reasons why construction projects can run over budget.
 Here’s what you need to know to keep your building project in the black.

 6 Reasons You Might Blow Your Construction Budget